Michael-Moulana/Michael-Moulana/README.md

 ## 🌱 Currently Learning

-I'm curruntly focused on enrich my backend development skills with NodeJS and ExpressJS.
-Moreover, I work on my frontend development skills to become a Full Stack Developer.
+For the time being, I'm focusing on expanding my backend development skills using NodeJS and ExpressJS.
+Furthermore, I strive to become a Full Stack Developer by improving my frontend development skills.